HomeDev Guide

 • Through a custom provider.

-In a standard installation, media will be automatically published and indexed when uploaded, (unless you have a content approval workflow in place).
-This can be changed through the UIOptions.AutoPublishMediaOnUpload setting.
+In a standard installation, media are automatically published and indexed when uploaded, (unless you have a content approval workflow in place).
+You can change this through the UIOptions.AutoPublishMediaOnUpload setting.

-Optimizely has a built-in image editor providing basic image editing capabilities like resize and crop.
-See Adding, editing and deleting images in the Optimizely User Guide.
+Optimizely has a built-in image editor providing basic image editing capabilities like resizing and cropping.
+See Add, edit, and delete images in the Optimizely User Guide.

-To help editors applying the correct image size for content, you can configure preset values that editors can select in the image editor.
+To help editors apply the correct image size for content, you can configure preset values that editors can select in the image editor.
 The configuration is assigned to the ImageEditorOptions.SizePresets setting.
-The configuration example below configures preset with two values '320*240' and '640*480'.
+The configuration example below configures preset with two values (320, 240) and (640, 480).

 },